What does "Certified Naturally Grown" mean?

 Is your program for farmers who are ‘almost organic,’ but don’t qualify for the USDA Organic Certification?

 No!
 CNG participation requires a full commitment to robust organic practices.
 Our standards for produce and livestock certification are based on the standards of the National Organic Program.
-We developed from scratch our standards for Apiary certification, based on organic principles, and we're currently developing our own certification standards for mushrooms and aquaponics production.
+We developed from scratch our standards for Apiary, mushroom, and aquaponic certification, based on organic principles.

 Why create a whole separate program?